ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 been terminated.
 To disable this option, set REPLICATION_RECOVERY_MAX_TIME to 0, and restart.
 If a network error has occurred, increase REPLICATION_RECOVERY_REQUEST_TIMEOUT, and restart replication.
-If connection fails, check the error number from the trace log and contact Altibase’s Support Center (http://support.altibase.com/en/).
+If connection fails, check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0x610B0 ( 397488) rpERR_ABORT_MISMATCH_OLD_ITEMS_COUNT Old items count